 Making changes to a known money making product can be a lot like killing the goose that laid the golden egg if those changes result in product failures, loss of customer confidence, delivery delays or recalls.

 SOLIDWORKS has the tools to identify, minimize, and correct those goose killing mistakes before they happen, and I’ll show you how.
-Join me during my August 21st webcast where I’m using SOLIDWORKS 3D CAD to model plastic snap features that will hold the housing together without the added need of cost or labor of screw and nuts.
+Watch my recorded webcast where I’m using SOLIDWORKS 3D CAD to model plastic snap features that will hold the housing together without the added need of cost or labor of screw and nuts.
 I’ll demonstrate how to verify strength durability of the snap features using SOLIDWORKS Simulation.
 Once the snap features are properly designed, I’ll explore ways to reduce the cycle time of the injection molding process and save even more money by removing plastic resin from the design where it isn’t necessary with by using SOLIDWORKS Plastics.

 I’ll also run a simulated drop test using SOLIDWORKS Simulation to guarantee we haven't made the mistake of making the parts less durable than they should be.